StefanFrankBio/natural-selection/README.md

     - Add functionality to annotate genomes

 ## Research Questions
-How high is the likelihood for a nonsynonymous substitution to occure at a nonsynonymous site?
+How high is the likelihood for a nonsynonymous substitution to occur at a nonsynonymous site?

 How many nonsynonymous substitutions would be expected for a given sequence?